miraz-ezaz/CSE-446-Web-Technologies-API-Project/README.md

 ## `Frontend(Ecommerce)`

-1.Go to the directory: /Ecommerce/frontend
+1. Go to the directory: /Ecommerce/frontend

-2.Open the directory in terminal or Visual Studio Code terminal and run the command
+2. Open the directory in terminal or Visual Studio Code terminal and run the command

   ### `npm install`